Rostyslav Shurma: Career

-In 2003—2005, he worked as a financial manager at Procter & Gamble in Eastern Europe.
+In 2003–2005, he worked as a finance analyst at Procter & Gamble in Eastern Europe.

 Since 2006, Rostyslav Shurma worked in the Metinvest group.
 He also headed the strategy department, worked as the financial director of Makiivka Iron and Steel Plant, deputy director of the metallurgical division of Metinvest.

 He was a member of the supervisory board of the Mariupol Metallurgical Plant, the chairman of the supervisory board of the Promet Plant in Bulgaria, a member of the board of directors of Metinvest-Trametal in Italy.

 From 30 July 2012 to 25 November 2019, he was the CEO of Zaporizhstal.

-On 21 May 2021, he was appointed a member of the Supervisory Board of Ukroboronprom.
+On 21 May 2021, he was appointed a member of the supervisory board of Ukroboronprom.

-Since March 2021 he worked as an Advisor to the Office of the President of Ukraine (out of staff).
+From March 2021 he had worked as an Advisor to the Office of the President of Ukraine (out of staff).

-Since 23 November 2021, he is the Deputy Head of the Office of the President of Ukraine.
+On the 23 November 2021, he was appointed the Deputy Head of the Office of the President of Ukraine.

+In 2022, he presented a “10-10-10” tax reform project (10 per cent income tax, 10 per cent personal income tax and 10 per cent VAT).